mmichaelis/socrates15-selenide/README.md

 The rest of the test steps is quite similar.

+## From UI-Element to its Test-Representation

+When you start writing your test, you typically start with the very component you want to interact with.
+In this case, it was the textfield to anter a new task. here is one approach, without knowing the sources, how to get to know how to access the element from within your test.

+1. Open the AUT.
+2. Hit F12 to get to your developer console.
+3. Open the target element in the inspector.
+4. Get the ID of the element like `textfield-1037-inputEl`
+5. Reduce it to the component ID.
+In this case `textfield-1037`.
+6. Access the element via Ext in JavaScript console: `Ext.getCmp("textfield-1037")`
+7. Get some way how to identify this element later on, for example via XType: `Ext.getCmp("textfield-1037").xtype` (`textfield`)
+8. Climb up its owners: `Ext.getCmp("textfield-1037").ownerCt.xtype` (`taskForm`)
+9. And again: `Ext.getCmp("textfield-1037").ownerCt.ownerCt.xtype` (`taskGrid`)

+Now you have the hierarchy how to access the element, i. e. `TaskGrid` to `TaskForm` to its textfield.

+Note, that if it is not important to you, that the textfield is part of the `TaskForm` then you would simply address it directly via `TaskGrid`.
+This will ease refactoring the UI structure later on, without breaking the test.
+If you address it via its complete path, the complete path will become part of the test specification, thus, changing it, will break the test - and you then have to decide, if the change was wrong, or your test needs to be adapted.

 ## Summary

 * We wrap Ext JS components in the very same hierarchy as Ext JS does, so that we can re-use general methods via inheritance.